AdamDavisDeveloper/AdamDavisDeveloper/README.md

-## Adam Embraces Neuroplasticity | Philosphy, Design, Low-Tech Highlife
+## Heyoooo, I'm Adam 👋

-I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA, working as a web developer at <a href="https://github.com/adamSionic">Sionic</a>, and founder of The Palvox Company. <br> Livin' life from the comfort of my terminal. ✨ <a href="https://www.lesswrong.com/">*💡*</a>
+I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA, working as a software engineer and designer at <a href="https://github.com/adamSionic">Sionic</a>. <br> Livin' life from the comfort of my terminal. ✨
 <br>

+#### 🗣 Smart Words:

 "If you can design one thing, <br>
 you can design *everything*" - Massimo Vignelli